rexliu3/sorting_visualizer/README.md

    npm run
    ```
 2. Visualize!
-  a.
-Generate new array
+   * Generate new array
-  b.
-Choose a sort to visualize
+   * Choose a sort to visualize

 <!-- ROADMAP -->